Tanami/symta/doc/symta-by-example.md

 The example uses the three lowest level Symta's constuct, rarely used normally; they are: `_progn`, `_label` and `_goto`.
 The `_progn` is a low-level version of `|`, which doesn't allow variable declarations, lambdas, local functions and other fance stuff.
 The only special thing `_progn` allows inside is the `(_label LabelName)` construct, which declares a label, that can be referenced by a local `_goto` around it.
 In case of `my_while`, the `LabelName` is `~L`, where the `~` prefix specifies that label name must be unique to avoid conflicts with other variable names; such functionality is called "auto-gensym" in other Lisps.

+Note that `_goto` cannot jump over a variable declaration, so all variables must be declared before `_goto`.

 Symta's Approach to Memory Management
 ------------------------------